databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/00-ddl/01-table/90-alter-table-column.md

 ### Example 4: Changing Data Type of a Column

-This example creates a table named "students_info" with columns for "id," "name," and "age," inserts some sample data, and then modifies the data type of the "age" column from INT to VARCHAR(10).
+This example demonstrates how to modify the data type of a column and add a comment to it.

 ```sql
 CREATE TABLE students_info (